Typical Spanish pottery, Andalusian ceramics, authentic and traditional Spanish ceramic wall plates and tableware, and Mediterranean style dinnerware

 We also stock some finer porcelain from further north in Valencia, which is more refined in style.

 These delightful little handmade Spanish dishes exude the flavour of Mediterranean Spain.
 They are decorated with a mix of vibrant red, orange and yellow with soft olive-green and pretty yellow detailing – each one individually handpainted in Andalucia, southern Spain.
 They are made from the local clay of the area and have a lovely rustic quality.

 They say that “a thing of beauty is a joy for ever”.
 Well, up in Barcelona, you can find intricately-fashioned Spanish figurines in the form of animals, hand-painted in the Catalan modernist style (a form of architectural art seen all over Barcelona).
 The figurines are finished in dazzling colours to produce a beautiful and uniquely-crafted work of art which make for great Spanish gifts and souvenirs.

-Please see some of these lovely ceramic art pieces from Catalonia – in our shop.
+Please read about some of these lovely ♥ Ceramic art pieces from Catalonia ♥

 Authentic Spanish ceramics

 Many of the designs and patterns on traditional Spanish pottery ceramics have existed for centuries – and many of the alfarerías (pottery workshops) date back generations – with skills handed down father to son.
 Much of the Hispano-Moresque ceramic pottery from Al Andalus (the old Muslim Spain of Andalucía), is still made in this traditional way and one can sometimes visit the workshops in the small village pueblos and observe the artisan potters at work and see the ladies meticulously painting the red clay earthenware plates, etc, before glazing.
 Consequently, it is very rare to find two identical pieces.
 Yes, they work to a generalised pattern, but clearly they have an artistic licence to express themselves individually with each ceramic piece.